hayate891/FTP-PSVita-VPK-Installer/README.md

 ##Changelog

 ###Beta 3.0
+- [x] Now the installer.vpk is installed automatically
 - [x] Performance Improved
 - [x] You can move/minimize the application while is installing
 - [x] When you open a game you'll be asked to rip the manual (this can make the game thinner, for example, Tearaway is 180MB thinner).